One of the most fundamental aspects of parenthood is raising grateful children.

 Therefore, we can’t be entitled to anything, because everything and everyone who welcomed our entrance to this word, were the sole contributors.

 When we were born, soldiers were already fighting for our freedom.
-The crib we slept in was built by hands of someone who probably worked on it for hours.
+The crib we slept in was built by the hands of someone who probably worked on it for hours.
 And our parents ensured that every single second we were protected and loved.

 Then as we grow, we help pay it forward to humanity, with the same gratefulness and compassion to the next generations.